hiromichinomata/sGMRFmix/README.md

 operational modes.
 And it can also compute variable-wise anomaly scores.

 First, we prepare a multivariate training data that contains no anomaly observations.
-It consists of four parts and repeats two operational modes.
+Here we generate a data that consists of four parts and repeats two operational modes.

 ``` r
 library(sGMRFmix)